Training Future Monty Roberts Certified Instructors

 Horses 4 Hope plans on addressing the challenges of, amongst others, scarce and critical skills supply, employment equity and transformation in the Africa’s growing Equine Therapy industry.
 One of the ways in which we are doing this is by creating and maintaining a steady flow of educated and qualified young people into the industry; young people who are also excited about equine-assisted learning and therapy programs, and who are looking to forge long and happy careers in the industry.

-In 2019, our bursary program will focus on the below countries in Southern, Central and Eastern Africa:
+Over the next few years our bursary program will focus on the below countries in Southern, Central and Eastern Africa:

 Applicants can click on their country to view the bursary application form.